AhnafAlve/AhnafAlve/README.md

 ### Hi there, I'm [Ahnaf Alve](https://github.com/AhnafAlve) 👋

-- 🌱 I’m currently learning MERN/Full Stack Web Development
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate with other programmers
 - 💬 Ask me about any tech related stuff
 - ⚡ I enthusiastically enjoy exploring new technologies.